Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 Chapter 5.
 Meeting Bud.
 Learning to use loops

-While I await my trial, my new home is a small shared cell.
-The bed is very uncomfortable, everything smells terrible, and worst of all, there’s no privacy to use the bathroom.
+While I wait for my trial, my new home is a small shared cell.
+The bed is very uncomfortable, everything smells terrible, and worst of all, there’s no privacy when using the bathroom.
 It’s going to be difficult to get used to.
-In real life, your head is full of stimuli from everywhere.
-It stays busy, you think little, and you don’t get bored.
+In real life, your head is full of stimuli everywhere.
+It stays busy, you think little and don’t get bored.
 Here there’s absolutely nothing to entertain yourself with.
-I really miss my phone.
+I miss my phone a lot.
 I can barely communicate with my friends and family, only with the closest ones.
 I’d like to tell everyone that I’m innocent and that I haven’t done anything wrong.
-I don’t know what people will think of me, but surely nothing good.
+I don’t know what people think of me, but I’m sure it’s nothing good.

-When you have too much free time, you can’t stop thinking about things.
+When you have too much free time, you keep thinking about things.
 Obviously, I think about what happened.
-You don’t have to be very smart to realize that Chani is the guilty one.
+You don’t have to be very smart to realize that the culprit is Chani.
 He mysteriously disappeared a few days before the police showed up.
-During the party, our computers were inside his cabinet, and therefore, he could have accessed any of them.
-Besides, it’s very strange that nobody can locate him anywhere and that his phone is disconnected.
+During the party, our computers were inside his cabinet and therefore he could have accessed any of them.
+Moreover, it’s very strange that no one can locate him anywhere and that his phone is disconnected.

 I wonder why he would do it.
-I mean, why frame me or Rich?
+I mean, why blame me or Rich?
 We were friends.
 We always had a good time and never had any kind of problem.
-I guess he needed someone to blame and, in the end, it fell on me.
+I imagine he needed someone to blame and, in the end, it fell on me.
 I’d like to know where he is and if he made any money from his crime.
-I want to understand why he did it and what kind of trouble he’s involved in.
-I’m aware that I might never know, but still, I have the feeling that someday I will.
+I want to understand why he did it and what kind of trouble he’s in.
+I’m aware that I might never know, but I still have the feeling that someday I will.

-It’s obvious that I’m quite worried, as I don’t know how long I’ll have to be here.
+It’s obvious that I’m quite worried since I don’t know how long I’ll have to be here.
 Every minute is torture and I wouldn’t like to have to spend much more time here.
-Deep down, I trust that everything will be cleared up.
-I have nothing to hide and, additionally, I have Rich’s favorable testimony.
-He can help me prove that Chani is the real culprit.
+Deep down, I trust that everything will be clarified.
+I have nothing to hide and, moreover, I have Rich’s favorable testimony.
+He will be able to help me prove that Chani is the real culprit.

-The visits brighten my days and break the monotony.
-Although it affects me to see their worried faces, it’s comforting to know that I have people behind me fighting from the outside.
+My family has managed to get a good lawyer, he’s preparing the case and will soon inform me of what strategy to follow and what sentence I might face.
+In general, I feel quite supported and that allows me to move forward.
+Visits brighten my days and break the monotony.
+Although it affects me to see their worried faces, it comforts me to know that I have people behind me fighting from the outside.
 I wouldn’t want to be completely alone.
 In here I’m defenseless and it’s impossible for me to get evidence of my innocence.
-Now all I can do is trust that other people will get me out of this situation.
+Now I can only trust that other people will get me out of this situation.

-Now that you know my mood is good, perhaps you’re wondering what life in prison is like.
-I don’t just mean how it feels to be inside the cell; I’ve already explained that.
-I’m talking about relationships with other inmates, the food, the yard, physical security…
+Now that you know my mood is good, you might wonder what prison life is like.
+I’m not just referring to what it feels like to be inside the cell; I’ve already explained that.
+I’m talking about the relationship with other inmates, the food, the yard, physical security…

 I’m not going to lie.
 The first day I was very scared.
 From the moment I entered prison, I felt a very strange sensation in my body.
 I could barely breathe.
-I felt a strong pressure in my chest that barely allowed me to speak.
-In movies they always say you have to pretend to be tough, but I couldn’t pretend.
+I felt a strong pressure in my chest that practically didn’t allow me to speak.
+In movies they always say you have to pretend to be tough, but I couldn’t fake it.
 I just walked looking at the ground until I reached my cell.

-Fortunately, that feeling didn’t last long.
-Specifically, it vanished when I met my cellmate, a man from Valencia called “Bud.”
+Luckily, that feeling didn’t last long.
+Specifically, it faded when I met my cellmate, a man from Valencia called “Bud”.
 Well, I think it’s obvious that’s not his real name.
 He introduced himself that way and I never asked anything more.

-We continued chatting and I ended up mentioning that I was studying computer engineering.
-He asked if I knew how to program in Java and I told him I had some knowledge.
-Then, he explained that, to reduce his sentence, he helps the prison officers with security software.
-This allows him to have a laptop from time to time.
+We continued chatting and I ended up telling him that I was studying computer engineering.
+He asked if I knew how to program in Java and I told him I had some notions.
+Then, he explained that to reduce his sentence, he helps prison officials with security software.
+That allows him to have a laptop from time to time.

-I thought I was very lucky.
+I thought he was very lucky.
 My stay in the cell would be much more pleasant if I could have a computer and internet access.
-Besides being able to contact my family and friends, I could even learn Java.
-Being friends with the prison guards can have great advantages.
+Besides being able to contact my relatives and friends, I could even learn Java.
+Being friends with the guards can have great advantages.

-I think Bud read my mind because he quickly told me that he could help me improve my programming skills.
-After giving me a small improvised test, he could more or less calculate my level.
-He asked me if I knew what loops were.
+I think Bud read my mind because, quickly, he told me he could help me improve my programming skills.
+After giving me a small improvised test, he was able to roughly calculate my level.
+He asked if I knew what loops were.
 The truth is I had no idea, so I told him no.

-That’s how I got a private Java tutor in prison.
-I felt very lucky for it and didn’t want to disappoint my new mentor.
+That’s how I got a private Java teacher in prison.
+I felt very fortunate about it and didn’t want to disappoint my new mentor.
 So I took it very seriously.
-The lesson on loops had begun and I’m going to tell you everything that Bud explained to me.
+The loop lesson had begun and next I’m going to tell you everything Bud explained to me.

 Loops